 Deviate from the Classics — Think outside the box with nontraditional Thanksgiving dinner ideas.
 They can make a chic culinary statement and cost less than the storybook spread.
 Instead of roasting a turkey, grill turkey burgers.
 Knead fresh tarragon into the patties, and finish them off with a Gwyneth Paltrow-approved condiment: cranberry ketchup, a combination of cranberry chutney and tomato ketchup [source: Huffington Post].
 Instead of Champagne, serve cranberry-sparkling water spritzers, or make a root beer float with pumpkin-flavored ice cream.

 Tell Guests It’s BYOS (Bring Your Own Side) — As long as you let guests know well in advance, they won’t mind bringing something to dinner.
 You can focus on the bird and assign the starches, vegetables, cranberries and dessert to friends and family.
-In keeping with your traditional Thanksgiving dinner theme, ask them to choose a simple Thanksgiving recipe that they will enjoy sharing.
+In keeping with your traditional Thanksgiving dinner theme, ask them to choose a simple Thanksgiving recipe that they will enjoy sharing and won’t hurt their Thanksgiving dinner on a budget, too.
 This way, you can put a little extra toward your wine budget.